jesselessa/weather-app-react-node/README.md

 # weather-app-react-node

-This project is a weather application that can collect and save data from any city in the world.
+This project is a weather application that can collect and save data from any city in the world, thanks to OpenWeatherMap API.

 ## Table of Contents